raymon-shi/penn-marketplace/README.md

   * Another user messages them
   * Another user follows them
   * Another user buys one of their items
+  * A seller accepts their bid on an item
 * Users have the ability to delete their account